Article

 The essential first step towards fabrication of the two-layer cortical tissue was the generation of layer-specific cerebral cortical progenitor cells from human induced pluripotent stem cells which have the potential to generate cell types that make up all human tissues.
 The cerebral cortical tissue with a two-layer organization was formed using the 3D droplet printing technique, which enables the production of structurally defined tissues composed of cells and extracellular matrix.
 The authors explained that they used progenitors instead of mature neurons because progenitors were less sensitive to the dissociation procedure from 2D cultures than mature neurons and were compact for printing.

-Two subtypes of neural progenitors, upper- and deep-layer neural progenitors were differentiated from human induced pluripotent stem cells.
+Two neural progenitor subtypes, upper- and deep-layer neural progenitors were differentiated from human induced pluripotent stem cells.
 The printed progenitor cells underwent maturation, including terminal differentiation, neuronal process outgrowth, and migration.

 Later, produced neurons migrated radially into the cortical plate and passed through the deep-layer neurons to become upper-layer neurons.
 In cortical neurogenesis, neuronal process outgrowth and migration are two important developmental phenomena.
 A magnified view showed that the upper-layer neurons were projected toward the deep layer.
-The identities of the deep-layer and upper-layer neurons, researchers were confirmed by a real-time quantitative polymerase chain reaction for gene expression analysis.
+A real-time quantitative polymerase chain reaction for gene expression analysis confirmed the identities of the deep-layer and upper-layer neurons.

-The printed cortical tissues remained in the desired two-layer architecture after two weeks of culture.
+After two weeks of culture, the printed cortical tissues remained in the desired two-layer architecture.

 The printed tissues were then implanted in ex vivo lesioned mice brain slices to assess the capacity of 3D-printed cerebral cortical tissue for tissue repair.
 Over a week, the cellular morphology, structural integration, and calcium (Ca2+) ion activity were monitored.
 Implantation of printed cortical tissues into ex vivo mouse brain explants resulted in substantial structural implant-host integration across the tissue boundaries.
 Confocal fluorescence imaging confirmed neuronal process outgrowth and migration of neurons from the implant towards the host, showing the integration of printed tissues into the brain explant.
 Individual neurons migrated across the implant-host boundary, and cells of the brain slices were 86 % viable five days after implantation.